Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Acknowledgements

 \section{Acknowledgements}

-A.A. and M.V. gratefully acknowledge the support of King Fahd University of Petroleum and Minerals.
+A. A. gratefully acknowledges the support of KFUPM through the grant SR191021.
+M.V. gratefully acknowledges the support provided by the Deanship of Research Oversight and Coordination (DROC) at King Fahd University of Petroleum \& Minerals (KFUPM) for funding part of this work through project No. SR211001.
 G.A.F. gratefully acknowledges funding from the National Science Foundation through the Center for Dynamics and Control of Materials:an NSF MRSEC under Cooperative Agreement No. DMR-1720595, with additional support from NSF DMR-1949701 and NSF DMR-2114825.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 This work was also completed in part using the Discovery cluster, supported by Northeastern University’s Research Computing team.